bkleinen/bkleinen.github.io/ws2015/info3/labs/lab-06-rails-1.md

 Now, add a new field "price" to the Order model by creating a new migration, and show the total of all Orders on the customer page.
 Testdriven, of course.

+See the rails guides on migrations for examples of migrations.

 # Report - what to hand in

-There is no report due this time. **However, I need the pull request before 23:00 the night before your next lab.** (just for the new pumpkins, Parts 2&3 will only be in your fork)
+ **I need the pull request before 23:00 the night before your next lab.**
+(just for the new pumpkins, Parts 2&3 will only be in your fork!
+Remember that you have to have the pull request in a separate branch for that, otherwise everything that you'll commit will be added to the pull request!)
-The assessment will be a moodle quiz this time, which you will need to take in the lab very similar to a moodle exam. (it would be too easy to just have someone help you fill it out if I allowed that to be done from home!).
-Please prepare the following things for that:

-- a link to your fork, preferably the clone url.
+In your PDF report, describe what worked and what didn't work, problems you ran into, etc.
-- a link to the pumpkin file you've provided.
-This should point to my repository.
+Give a link to your fork and your pull request, as well as the name of the pumpkin file you've provided.
-- be prepared to know where you had to apply which changes for the exercises above.
-You will not need to remember the exact syntax; but if the assigment would have been "create a 1:n association between Order and Customer" you should know that this would need a field in one table for the foreign key, and the addition of certain lines in both models.
-- it's ok if everyone else can see your solution. there will be a moodle quiz about this exercise checking if you have an understanding which changes where made where in this exercise.
-The best way to learn this is to make the changes yourself, with at most two people working on the same repository/computer.
-- if you're absolutely not able to attend the lab for taking the quiz, you may ask me at another time to quiz you personally on similar questions - obviously it would not be fair to have you take the same quiz after you could have known the exact questions.